Fit as a Mama Bear

 Notes

 Let the batter sit for 2-3 minutes after whisking in the flour.
-This ensures all the pancakes will have the same texture/consistency as the gluten-free flour absorbs the liquid.
+This ensures all the pumpkin pancakes will have the same texture/consistency as the gluten-free flour absorbs the liquid.

-The pancakes don’t expand too much so the position you put them in the pan is more or less what they will look like
+The pancakes don’t expand too much, so the position you put them in the pan is more or less what they will look like

-The recipe makes roughly 6 small pancakes, the nutritional information is based on a serving that is two pancakes.
+The recipe makes roughly 6 small pancakes; the nutritional information is based on a serving that is two pancakes.

 Store leftovers once cooled in the fridge for 2-3 days.